It's come to my attention that some futurists are

 would be certainly be quite appropriate.

-However, the idea seems to be a ridiculous one.
-On closer
+However, the idea is a ridiculous one.
+On closer examination,

 Instead they typically claim that the term "singularity" has